ome/omero-guide-introduction/docs/data-management.rst

 Further, if any objects are moved, the links to any annotations (such as ``Tags`` or attached ``File annotations``) linked to these objects will be severed in case these annotations belong to others or in case these annotations belong to you but are also linked to some other objects in the original group which are not being moved.

-Note that except for using OMERO.web described below, it might be worth in some situations to consider moving data between groups using Command Line Interface.
-See the Resources section for a link to detailed description of the CLI workflow.
+Note that except for using OMERO.web described below, it might be worth in some situations to consider moving data between groups using the Command Line Interface see `CLI Moving Objects between Groups <https://docs.openmicroscopy.org/omero/latest/users/cli/chgrp.html>`_.

 Move data between groups: owners of data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~